Loler920a/SlimeVR-Docs-Site/src/diy/imu-comparison.md

 |Available                      |Can supposedly lose tracking with rapid motion|
 |Smooth                         |Insufficient testing                          |

-`Comment: Insufficient testing for a accurate description, but cannot compete with BNO085.`
+`Comment: Insufficient testing for an accurate description, but cannot compete with BNO085.` `Comment: Best to pick the BNO085 for superior performance for = or lower cost.`

 ---
-## MPU6500
+## ~~MPU6500~~
 The MPU6500 is the middle ground of the MPU chips available.
 The drift time of this IMU may be a slight improvement over the MPU6050.